derfrost1861/derfrost1861.github.io/_posts/2024-12-31-DDPM-Intro.md

 **without** skipping any steps.
 Often details are omitted because they are either too 'trivial' for experts or too 'hard' to explain in the bird-eye-view reviews.
 Second, describe diffusion-related concepts within the same context.
-Often, I would be referred to different resources to remind myself about VAEs, for instance.
+Often, I would be referred to different resources to remind myself about VAEs (Variational Autoencoders), for instance.
 Here, diffusion building blocks are gathered in one place.
 I do hope these goals are met at least partially.

 Among many giants there are two, on whose shoulders the narration stands: